Expanders are counterexamples to the $\ell^p$ coarse Baum-Connes conjecture: Introduction

 \section{Introduction}

-The coarse Baum-Connes conjecture, first formulated in \cite{Roe}, is a coarse geometric analog of the original Baum-Connes conjecture for groups \cite{BCH}, and it posits that a certain coarse assembly map or index map is an isomorphism between a topological object involving the $K$-homology of Rips complexes of a bounded geometry metric space and the $K$-theory of a certain $C^\ast$-algebra associated to the metric space, namely the Roe algebra, which encodes the large scale geometry of the space.
-One can think of the conjecture as providing an algorithm for computing higher indices of generalized elliptic operators on non-compact spaces.
+The coarse Baum-Connes conjecture, first formulated in \cite{Roe}, is a coarse geometric analog of the original Baum-Connes conjecture for groups \cite{BCH}, and it posits that a certain coarse assembly map or index map is an isomorphism.
+On one side of the map is a topological object involving the $K$-homology of Rips complexes of a bounded geometry metric space, while on the other side is the $K$-theory of a certain $C^\ast$-algebra associated to the metric space, namely the Roe algebra, which encodes the large scale geometry of the space.
 The significance of this conjecture lies in its applications in geometry and topology, which includes the Novikov conjecture when the metric space is a finitely generated group equipped with the word metric, and also the problem of existence of positive scalar curvature metrics, as well as Gromov's zero-in-the-spectrum conjecture, when the space is a Riemannian manifold.
 In fact, injectivity of the coarse assembly map (commonly referred to as the coarse Novikov conjecture) is sufficient for some of these applications.

 The conjecture has been proven in a number of cases.
 Yu showed that it holds for metric spaces that coarsely embed into Hilbert space \cite{Yu00}, generalizing his earlier work showing that it holds for spaces with finite asymptotic dimension \cite{Yu98}.
 In \cite{Yu98}, there is also a counterexample to the coarse Novikov conjecture when the condition of bounded geometry is omitted.
 More recent positive results on the coarse Baum-Connes conjecture include \cite{FO12,FO15,FO16,FO18} by Fukaya and Oguni.